cfreer/PerfectTeam/reports/weekly_status_report_5.md

 - Begin work on players page.

 #### Progress and Issues
+This week I was able to complete a basic page for both games and teams, in which the necessary information could be displayed.
+I also resolved the issue with keeping games up to date, as currently the playoffs are nearing completion, and I will be able to include all games for the time being, but in the future adn if time allows, I will webscrape the data or take the data from a API call to include current games.
+I was also able to debug and with some help, fully implement the autofill searchbar as a component.
+I was able to add this component ot the players page so players could be searched for informative purposes.
+The major functions now also correctly work with API, so I look to increase the use of these functions on other pages in the future.
+There were certianly a lot fo challenges this week with accessing the API and making the pages function accordingly, but we were eventually able to complete that.
+There is currently nothing blocking me, which is a nice change of pace.

 #### Plans and Goals
+- Improve UI on the pages I worked on (could be CSS or reformatting)
+- Fully implement a teams grab funcitonality from database
+- look into webscraping games (if deemed necessary or benificial)
+- Add images, such as player profiles

 ### 2. Amanda
 #### Goals From Last Week